marcin-marciszewski/Coldplay-funpage/README.md

 The project has been tested on multiple browsers and devices.
 The HTML5 and CSS3 code have also been validated with C3W Markup Validator and C3W CSS Validator.

-1. Getting information about band members.
+1. Getting information about band members.<br>
-a) Every link was tested separately if really lead to external source about a particular band member and the source is opened in a new tab.
+a) Every link was tested separately if really lead to external source about a particular band member and the source is opened in a new tab.<br>
-b)  The front page was tested on many devices and resolutions to make sure that the content is adjusted properly to the screen size and the pictures resize accordingly.
+b)  The front page was tested on many devices and resolutions to make sure that the content is adjusted properly to the screen size and the pictures resize accordingly.<br>

-2. Listening to the discography of the band.
+2. Listening to the discography of the band.<br>
 a) Every link on the subpage was tested and is working correctly.
-Pictures resize adequately to the screen size.
+Pictures resize adequately to the screen size.<br>
-b) The audio player used on the subpages of the "Music" section is working correctly and has access to all the song.
+b) The audio player used on the subpages of the "Music" section is working correctly and has access to all the song.<br>
 c) JavaScript used to manage playlists stops the audio player to open a new song in a new tab instead, every song is played on the same page and the current song is highlighted.
-All the song in the playlist are played one by one.
+All the song in the playlist are played one by one.<br>

-3. Watching video clips in the video.
+3. Watching video clips in the video.<br>
-a) Every video link is opening properly and in the right size.
+a) Every video link is opening properly and in the right size.<br>
-b) The full-screen option is available and works correctly.
+b) The full-screen option is available and works correctly.<br>
-c) Thanks to implemented javascript, individual videos change size adequately to the resolution of the screen, preserving right proportions.
+c) Thanks to implemented javascript, individual videos change size adequately to the resolution of the screen, preserving right proportions.<br>

-4. Browsing the photo library.
+4. Browsing the photo library.<br>
-a) All pictures load properly.
+a) All pictures load properly.<br>
-b) Slideshow used on the subpage shows individual images in the right order and intended amount of time.
+b) Slideshow used on the subpage shows individual images in the right order and intended amount of time.<br>
-c) The size of the pictures adjusts correctly to the resolution of the screen.
+c) The size of the pictures adjusts correctly to the resolution of the screen.<br>

-5. Concerts.
+5. Concerts.<br>
-a) All pieces of information are displayed properly.
+a) All pieces of information are displayed properly.<br>
-b) The structure of the subpage has a form of a timeline.
+b) The structure of the subpage has a form of a timeline.<br>
-c) The size of the pictures adjusts correctly to the resolution of the screen.
+c) The size of the pictures adjusts correctly to the resolution of the screen.<br>

-6. Social media links.
+6. Social media links.<br>
-a) All the links lead to the real accounts of the band.
+a) All the links lead to the real accounts of the band.<br>
-b) Links have been tested on every subpage of the project and work properly.
+b) Links have been tested on every subpage of the project and work properly.<br>

 <h2>Deployment</h2>